Use this guide to add, authorize, and enable the Confluence Cloud connector so that RecordPoint can manage content effectively.

 The Confluence Cloud Connector Details page displays.
 The connector instance has been created, but is not yet enabled.

-Step 2 – Configure (but do not enable) the Connector
+Step 3 – Configure the RecordPoint Connector Application

 | Field | Description |